UrMagma/UnrealReplication/README.md

-Fortnite Multiplayer will be universal in the future.
+___Fortnite Multiplayer could go universal sometime in the future, it all depends on how it goes and if its even worth it.
 It will stay open sourced throughout the whole process and will try to be updated frequantly.

-If you see a problem feel free to message me on discord @magma.s , any help will be appreciated.

-**THIS HAS ERRORS** I code the project on MacOS, I cant see all of the errors that occur due to windows and what not.
-Sorry